 (10) The Director General shall issue to each authorised officer a certificate stating that he or she is authorised to issue infringement notices under this section and the authorised officer shall produce the certificate whenever required to do so by a person to whom he or she has given, or is about to give, an infringement notice.

-[Section 39 amended by No. 78 of 1995 s.
+[Section 39 amended: No. 78 of 1995 s.
 126; No. 84 of 2004 s.
 80.]

 40. Regulations